List of Coronation Street characters introduced in 2005: Lena Thistlewood

 Lena Thistlewood is a friend of Blanche Hunt (Maggie Jones), who first appears in 2005 and regularly visits the Barlow household and she takes a fancy to Ken Barlow (William Roache).
 She subsequently attends Ken's second wedding to Blanche's daughter, Deirdre Rachid (Anne Kirkbride) in 2005.

-After the wedding, Lena booked her car in for an MOT at Webster's Autocentre and hoped to get a certificate without a test, however mechanic Tyrone Dobbs (Alan Halsall) said it would due to its age.
+After the wedding, Lena booked her car in for an MOT at Webster's Autocentre and hoped to get a certificate without a test; however, mechanic Tyrone Dobbs (Alan Halsall) said it would need one owing to its age.
 When Lena next visited the garage, she caught Tyrone having sex with Maria Sutherland (Samia Longchambon).
 As a result, she pretended to be overcome with shock and manipulated Tyrone into giving her a free MOT and Maria into giving her a free haircut.
-Lena dies off-screen on New Year's Day 2006 and she leaves her dog, Lady Freckles to Blanche, who renames her Eccles.
+Lena dies off-screen on New Year's Day 2006 and she leaves her dog, Lady Freckles, to Blanche, who renames her Eccles.

 Diggory Compton

 Diggory Compton was played by Eric Potts.
 When he arrives in Weatherfield with his daughter Molly (Vicky Binns), Diggory opens the local bakery shop at the end of the street.
-He tries wooing Liz McDonald (Beverley Callard) by inviting her to a Christmas dinner party, however she ended up meeting her future husband, drummer Vernon Tomlin (Ian Reddington) at the event.
+He tries wooing Liz McDonald (Beverley Callard) by inviting her to a Christmas dinner party; however, she ended up meeting her future husband, drummer Vernon Tomlin (Ian Reddington), at the event.
 During his time in Weatherfield, Diggory befriends Mike Baldwin (Johnny Briggs).
 Diggory leaves Weatherfield in July 2006 after his business fails.

 Molly visits him in 2008 after falling out with her fiancé Tyrone Dobbs (Alan Halsall).
 On 5 January 2009, Molly receives a call from the hospital that Diggory's appendix has burst.
 Several days later, it is revealed Diggory will recover but he will ultimately miss Molly and Tyrone's wedding due to being hospitalised for a week.
 In December 2010, Diggory is informed by telephone that Molly has died in the tram crash caused by an explosion at the Joinery Bar.
 Diggory's sister Pam Hobsworth (Kate Anthony) tells Molly's former lover Kevin Webster (Michael Le Vell) the heartbreak of having to inform Diggory of his daughter's death saying she is wondering what words to use to break the news to him.
 Diggory is not seen at Molly's funeral as he is reportedly too ill to attend.